 Supta Padangustasana – with top leg bent, the bottom leg straight, the head and chest up

-Supine Ankle to Knee
+Supine Ankle to Knee, with hamstring stretch.

 Supta Padangustasana with strap around knee & thigh to stabilize knee flexion.